Secuoyas-Experience/covid-19-es/READ.ME.md

 # COVID-19-ES-DATA

-This repo is intended to extend the resources publicly provided by the Spanish Health Ministry
+This repo is intended to extend the resources publicly provided by the Spanish Health Ministry.

+Reports are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).
+However, reports are hard to retrieve, and data is hardcoded.

+AS a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.

-Repository Structure
+## Repository Structure

 ```
 COVID-19-ES-DATA